tauri-apps/tauri-docs/docs/usage/detailed-flow.md

       - --release (or debug)
       - --target
         // The target is currently implicit based upon the OS
-        // We need to add configurations for e.g. .app / .dmg on MacOS cargo tauri-cli
+        // We need to add configurations for e.g. .app / .dmg on macOS cargo tauri-cli
    [WIP]
    -> detect the OS